GiaLuQuant/myBlog_2.0/content/_index.md

         - **Lu, Z.**, Ke, Z., Cheung, R., & Zhang, Q., (submitted) Synthesizing data from pretest-posttest-control-group designs in mediation meta-analysis.
 Under review at _Structural Equation Modeling: A Multidisciplinary Journal_

-        - **Lu, Z.**, & Ke, Z., (manuscript drafted) Establishing causality in the mediator-outcome relationship: Experimental mediation and the use of instrumental variable regression
+        - **Lu, Z.**, & Ke, Z., (manuscript drafted) Establishing causality in the mediator-outcome relationship: The use of instrumental variable regression in experimental mediation

         - **Lu, Z.**, & Ke, Z., (manuscript drafted) Two-factor designs reveal more than you think: A new perspective.